Health and wellness supports

 - Call U of T Health and Wellness at 416–978-8030

-- Let them know you’re a Rotman Commerce student and you would like to set up a meeting with Lily.
+- Let them know you’re a Rotman Commerce student and you would like to set up a meeting with Paula.

 If you would like same-day counselling to help with issues like roommate conflict, exam stress, relationship problems, sadness or nervousness, you can call or drop by the Health and Wellness Centre.

 If you’re feeling stressed or anxious about school, your career or life in general, review the resources below and reach out.
 You’re not alone and getting support can help alleviate stress and anxiety.

 - Wellness Workshops